Most unsolved revenue-related problems are really two problems.

 Not knowing why something is happening means you…

 …waste ad dollars to drive traffic to pages that don’t address your target prospects’ biggest pain points

-…spend your afternoons QAing emails that ignore the real reasons people aren’t engaging with your product
+…spend your afternoons QAing emails that may never get opened, read, or clicked because they ignore the real reasons people aren’t engaging with your product

 …exert your mental energy coming up with new ways to navigate conversations around why marketing experiments aren’t addressing revenue-related problems without making anyone think you’re scapegoating them

 …put yourself through the emotional labor of having to plan experiments and ship copy without having all of the information you need